Security guard: United Kingdom

-As a requirement of the Private Security Industry Act 2001, the UK requires all contract security officers to have a valid Security Industry Authority licence.
-The licence must be displayed when on duty, although a dispensation may be granted for store detectives, bodyguards and others who need to operate without being identified as a security guard.
-(This dispensation is not available to Vehicle Immobilisers).
+Under the Private Security Industry Act 2001, the UK requires all contract security officers to hold a valid Security Industry Authority licence.
+The license must be displayed when on duty.
+However, a dispensation may be granted to store detectives, bodyguards, and others who need to operate without being identified as security guards.
+(This dispensation is not available to vehicle immobilizers.)

-Licenses are valid for three years and require the holders to undergo formal training, and are also to pass mandatory Criminal Records Bureau checks.
-Licences for Vehicle Immobilisers are valid for one year.
+Licences are valid for three years and require the holders to undergo formal training and pass mandatory Criminal Records Bureau checks.
+Licences for vehicle immobilisers are valid for one year.